 Engineers aren't the only ones who benefit from t-shirt sizing.
 Here's another example of a content calendar with associated t-shirt sizes for each piece of content:

-When you track t-shirt sizing in a centralized tool, everyone not only sees who’s doing what by when, but also how much they’re doing at any given point.
-Plus, t-shirt sizing is a great stepping stone to workload management and capacity planning.
-With workload management, you can effectively distribute work across your team to reduce burnout.
-With proactive workload management, you can also prevent team members from feeling overworked in the first place.
+When you track t-shirt sizing in a centralized tool, everyone can see who's doing what by when and how much they're doing at any given point.
+T-shirt sizing also serves as a stepping stone to broader workload management practices:

 Solution: Establish sizes for common projects so everyone is on the same page.